18F/join.tts.gsa.gov/positions/login-security-purple-apr2023.md

 Software as a Service (SaaS) solutions.
 - Experience developing operational procedures for cloud-based SaaS systems.
 - Experience conducting red, blue, or purple team engagements
+- Experience conducting vulnerability scans and recognizing vulnerabilities in SaaS systems

 ## How to Apply